fmoessbauer/drace/tools/ReportConverter/README.md

 - -w: sourcefiles can be specifically included

     -w "C:/just/show/this/files, C:/public" # exclusively includes all files in the specified folders and all their subfolders

+- -s: directories (not necessarily direct parent ones) to sourcefiles can be specified

+    -s "C:/dir1/possible/sourcedir, C:/dir2/possible/sourcedir" # in case of application source relocation, recursively searches through the directories for valid paths to sourcefile(s)
 ```
 *Info:*
 - blacklist wins over whitelist (-> whitelisted files and subfolders can be blacklisted and therefore be excluded)